Stochastic Approximation for Risk-aware Markov Decision Processes: Risk-aware Q-learning algorithm

-\begin{rem} To simplify the idea, suppose that $k$ is constant and first consider its dependence on $\tilde{\varepsilon}$.
-This dependence gives us the bound $\Omega((\ln(1/\tilde{\varepsilon})/\tilde{\varepsilon}^{2})^{1/k}+(\ln(1/\tilde{\varepsilon}))^{1/(1-k)})$, which mirrors the bound for classical asynchronous $Q$-learning from in \cite[Theorem 4]{Even-Dar2004}.
+\begin{rem} To interpret the bound (\ref{Lower bound outer iteration}), we first consider its dependence on $\tilde{\varepsilon}$.
+This dependence gives us the bound $\Omega((\ln(1/\tilde{\varepsilon})/\tilde{\varepsilon}^{2})^{1/k}+(\ln(1/\tilde{\varepsilon}))^{1/(1-k)})$, which mirrors the bound for classical asynchronous $Q$-learning in \cite[Theorem 4]{Even-Dar2004}.
 The lower bound on the number of outer iterations $N$ (\ref{Lower bound outer iteration}) is decreasing with $\beta_{T}$.
 Since the quantity $\beta_{T}$ is increasing with $T$, the lower bound on $N$ is decreasing with $T$.
-Consequently, improving the quality of the risk estimation by increasing the number of inner loops will improve the overall convergence rate of the algorithm.
-In addition, the sample complexity will first decrease and then increase as a function of the learning rate $k$.
-Furthermore, the sample complexity is directly proportional to the discount factor $\gamma$, problem size $|\mathbb{S}||\mathbb{A}|$, bounds on the cost $V_{\max}$.
+Consequently, improving the quality of risk estimation by increasing the number of inner loops will improve the overall convergence rate of the algorithm.
+In addition, the sample complexity will first decrease and then increase as a function of the learning rate $k$ (which is also observed for standard $Q$-learning in \cite{Even-Dar2004}).
+Furthermore, the sample complexity is directly proportional to the discount factor $\gamma$, problem size $|\mathbb{S}||\mathbb{A}|$, and bound $V_{\max}$ on the magnitude of the value functions in $\mathcal{V}$.
 It is inversely proportional to the Lipschitz constant $K_{G}$ and the modulus of the Hausdorff distance of the subdifferentials $K_{\psi}^{\text{(1)}}$.
-Increasing $\epsilon$ will also enlarge the sample complexity, revealing that there is a tradeoff between avoiding the algorithm getting stuck at local optima and reducing the overall computational complexity. \end{rem}
+Increasing $\varepsilon$ will also increase the sample complexity, revealing that there is a tradeoff between avoiding the algorithm getting stuck at local optima and reducing the overall computational complexity.
+The sample complexity also depends on the risk measure, since different risk measures have different constants $K_{G}$, $K_{\psi}^{(1)}$, and $K_{S}$. \end{rem}

+We also derive the convergence rate of RaQL for a linear learning rate (i.e., $k=1$) in Theorem \ref{Theorem 4.6}.
+Under a linear learning rate, we can obtain convergence rate results in both probability and expectation as summarized in Theorem \ref{Theorem 4.7}. \begin{thm} (High Probability Convergence Rate) Suppose Assumption \ref{Assumption 4.5} holds, and choose $\tilde{\varepsilon}>0$ and $\delta\in(0,\,1)$.
+For a linear learning rate $k=1$, there exists $\beta_{T}$ as described in (\ref{Beta-1}), such that we have $\|Q_{T}^{N}-Q^{\ast}\|_{2}\leq\tilde{\varepsilon}$ with probability at least $1-\delta$, for $N$ satisfying